This appendix to the History Department's guide to Chicago

 Manual Footnotes provides further examples for citing sources

 For more on what footnotes are and how they work, see below.

 1. 1880 United States Census, Madison, Jefferson County, Indiana, digital image s.v.
 "Callie J. Harrison," Ancestry.com.

-Note that the citation specifies the census year and provides the geographic location where the person was counted (the town or township, the county, and the state).
-If you found the census page through a commercial site, direct your readers to the appropriate search term for the digital image by giving the person's name as the commercial site indexed it ("s.v." stands for the Latin sub verbo, or "under the word.").
+Note that this model assumes that you found the census page through a commercial site like Ancestry.com.
+The citation begins with the census year and provides the geographic location where the person was counted (the town or township, the county, and the state).
+Be sure to note if a digital image is provided.
+(Otherwise, your readers will assume that the site provides only transcriptions, without reproducing the enumerator's notebook.)
+Provide the person's name as the commercial site indexed it.
+(The "s.v." stands for the Latin sub verbo, or "under the word."
+Even if the enumerator or the commercial site had the person's name wrong, your readers will need to search for the name as the commercial site has it.)
 Finally, provide the name of the commercial site you used.

 Use these models for information people have communicated to you directly, but supply your whole name where it says "author" above.
 The "Thomas Anderson" model is appropriate for informal oral history interviews.